White vs White

 The amount of white from piebald or whitehead seems to be controlled by unknown modifiers.

-Dogs can express both traits, piebald, and whitehead, at the same time which can add up.
+Dogs can express both traits, piebald, and whitehead, at the same time.
+So the white can add up.
 Many high-white breeds express both traits, e.g. Russell-type terriers, English Bulldogs, or American Bulldogs.

 Unfortunately, whatever disturbs the journey of pigment cells into the coat can also affect the ears and eyes.
-This is why these breeds are at a slightly greater risk for deafness.
+This is why breeds with lots of head-white are at a slightly greater risk for deafness.

 Dogs with white faces also often have blue eyes or pink spots in their nose pigment or eye rims.